U.S., China set to broach icy relations in Alaska talks

 Washington says the Asia tour, as well as outreach to Europe, India and other partners, shows how the United States has strengthened its hand to confront China since President Joe Biden took office in January.

-But the two sides appear primed to agree on very little during what will be the first high-level in-person talks with China of the Biden presidency, which are expected to run into Friday.
+But the two sides appear primed to agree on very little during what will be the first high-level in-person talks with China of the Biden presidency, which were expected to begin in the early afternoon in Anchorage and run into the evening.

-Even the status of the meeting has become a sticking point, with China insisting it is a “strategic dialogue”, harkening back to bilateral mechanisms of years past.
-The U.S. side has explicitly refuted that, calling it a one-off session.
+State Department spokeswoman Jalina Porter said the meetings would be an opportunity to press China on issues “where the U.S. and the international community expect transparency and accountability, and to understand where we may have interest in cooperating, including climate change.”

+“This will be a frank conversation in calling out Beijing’s actions to defy their international commitments, undermine the rule-based international system, and challenge the security, prosperity and values of the United States and our partners and alliances,” she told a regular briefing.

 On the eve of the talks, the United States issued a flurry of actions directed at China, including a move to begin revoking Chinese telecoms licenses, subpoenas to multiple Chinese information technology companies over national security concerns, and updated sanctions on China over a rollback of democracy in Hong Kong.